CONTEMPORARY DANCE ARTIST, CHOREOGRAPHER & TEACHER

 Notably, Jenni was a formative ensemble member and rehearsal director with Kyle Page & Amber Haines at Dancenorth from 2015-2020 where she performed a plethora of works by renowned choreographers and toured throughout Australia, America, Mexico, Canada, Japan and Europe.
 Including the multi-award wining work ‘Attractor’ by Lucy Guerin and Gideon Obarzanek, ‘Dust’, ’Rainbow Vomit’, ‘Communal Table’ and ‘Spectra’ by Amber Haines and Kyle Page and ‘One Infinity’ by Gideon Obarzanek and Amber Haines.
 As well as works by Ross McCormack, Stephanie Lake, Lee Searle, Alisdair Macindoe and Jo Lloyd.

-Independently, Jenni has performed in works by Ashleigh Musk x Michael Smith, Aimee Smith, Sue Peacock, Isabella Stone, Leigh Warren & Dances, Rhiannon Newton and was a founding member of The Dance Makers Collective.
-Recently, Jenni performed in THAW by Legs On the Wall, a durational solo a-top a melting ice sculpture suspended over the Sydney Harbour.
+Independently, Jenni has performed in works by Ashleigh Musk, Aimee Smith, Sue Peacock, Isabella Stone, Leigh Warren & Dances and was a founding member of The Dance Makers Collective.
+Recently, Jenni performed in THAW by Legs On the Wall and regularly works with GUTS Dance Central Australia.
+In 2021 Jenni was rehearsal director at ADC.

 This website was made possible by the Australian Government's Regional Arts Fund, which supports the arts in regional and remote Australia.